Backblaze + Cloudflare

 Configure the base URL

-Remember the friendly URL that you used to test your site earlier?
+Remember the friendly URL that you used to test your archive earlier?
 We will use that link here.

 It should be formatted like this ( Replace [YOUR-BUCKET-NAME] with your bucket name )